cf-tme/connect_2022_labs/lab3.md

 2. Choose between two images at random (the `Math.random()` produces a value between 1 & 0 and testing it against a limit of 0.5 means an almost 50/50 split)
 3. Re-Write the HTML respone with the new image in the body and deliver it to the requestor.

-The enter the below code into the *_middleware.ts* file
+Then add the code block below into the *_middleware.ts* file
 ``` js
 const imageA =
   "https://imagedelivery.net/Upv7Q0MhroCOJHZCX_pZgA/9b0fabf0-8a5d-4d84-29d7-c438eb002d00/public";